EbmeyerSt/ARG_loci_comparative_pipeline/README.txt

 DISCLAIMER: The visualization created by this pipeline is not perfect - ORF predictions and annotations may contain errors.
 It is therefore strongly advised to manually curate sequences of interest in order to make conclusions about a potential origin of a resistance gene!

 NOTE: The size of the whole dataset is considerable - obtaining the results may take several days dependend on your computational resources!
-A smaller test set of genomes containing the FOX AmpC-beta-lactamase can be downloaded using SCRIPT X
+A smaller test set of genomes containing the FOX AmpC-beta-lactamase can be downloaded using 'download_FOX_genomes.py'

 USAGE INSTRUCTIONS:
 Run the scripts in the following order:

 1.) download_assemblies.py and download_plasmids.py will download all available genome assemblies and plasmids (refseq only for plasmids).
 The size of this dataset is roughly 3.3TB at the time of writing.
+ALTERNATIVE: Download a smaller test set of genomes containing the FOX AmpC-beta-lactamase using 'download_FOX_genomes.py'

 2.) create_assembly_db_v8.9.1.py is a pipeline that annotates ARGs all genomes and plasmids, extracts their genetic environments, predicts and annotates genes on the environmental sequences, identifies integrons in the sequences.